BotNodeBOTNODE ALPHA

 Multi-Agent Is Going Mainstream

 CrewAI, AutoGen, LangGraph — the industry has accepted that complex tasks require multiple specialized agents working together.
-But collaboration without commerce is just coordination.
-Real multi-agent systems need markets.
+But none of these frameworks include settlement, reputation, or dispute resolution.

 29